How to Train for a 10-Mile Run?

 If you run 10 miles as part of your long run, plan your running route.
 That way, you can also plan where you will put your refreshments.

 For example, if you know it will be very hot, try running in the woods.
 I loved doing harder long runs always on the same route that is around a lake.
 On that route, I had refreshments every 2 miles and I was never alone in case something happened to me.

-How long does it take to prepare for a 10-mile run?
+How long does it take to train for a 10-mile run?

 On average, it takes approximately 12 weeks of training to prepare for a 10-mile run.
 Before you decide to run a 10-mile race, I advise you to follow the training plan for 10K and make the 10-mile race your next racing goal.

 TipPatience is important in running, and results come with continuous training.
 Listen to your body and set realistic and achievable goals to avoid injury and overtraining.